esme-marie/NewRelic/README.md

 ## What we built

 [Placeholder App] is built  for global users who have access to the internet.
 Users have varying awareness levels about deforestation and illegal logging.
 The product is a platform.
 THAT Unlike traditional donation and volunteering pages.
-Our product creates awareness that translates to actionable user actions to help Mother Earth
+Our product creates awareness that translates to actionable user actions to help Mother Earth.